Sinio-Manoka/tsunami_lab/doc/sphinx/input/Tsunami_Simulations.rst

 ...........................................

 As input data, we obtained bathymetry and displacements for the events in Chile and Tohoku.
-The data we obtained can be visualized using ParaView.
+The data can be visualized using ParaView.
-While visualizing the data, we will apply a scalar warp to the bathymetry, setting the scaler value to 10.
+While visualizing the data, we will apply the filter  " warp by scalar" to the bathymetry, setting the scaler value to 10.
-Additionally, we will adjust the opacity of the bathymetry to 0.6 to enhance the visibility of displacement
+Additionally, we will adjust the opacity of the bathymetry to 0.6 to enhance the visibility of the displacement.

 In ParaView, we will use the following color maps `here`_: